 Chapter 224 of the Acts of 2012, signed in August 2012, includes a number of provisions specific to promoting the adoption of patient-centered medical homes (PCMHs) in Massachusetts.
 This legislation requires a newly formed Health Policy Commission to develop certification standards, a training program, and a model payment system for PCMHs by January 2014.
 Chapter 224 ensures that existing medical home initiatives, such as the PCMH Initiative described below, may proceed as planned.

 In June 2009, the Massachusetts Executive Office of Health and Human Services (EOHHS) convened a state Patient-Centered Medical Home Initiative (PCMHI), when the state Secretary of Health and Human Services invited a wide range of stakeholders to participate in a PCMHI Council.
 The council developed the PCMHI model, and the state used a request for responses process to select practices to join the PCMHI.
 In December 2010, EOHHS announced that a diverse group of 46 practices throughout the state were selected to join the project.
-All 46 practices – which together employ about 500 providers – are receiving a package of technical assistance to support practice transformation.
-Of these, 32 are receiving enhanced payment in exchange for meeting medical home recognition standards within 18 months of project launch.
-Approximately 500,000 patients receive care from these practices.
-Participating practices are expected to master 12 core competencies.
+All 46 practices – which together employ about 500 providers – received a package of technical assistance to support practice transformation.
+Of these, 32 received enhanced payment in exchange for meeting medical home recognition standards within 18 months of project launch.
+PCMHI ended in April 2014.

-The PCMHI is a step towards meeting the EOHHS goal of having all Massachusetts primary care practices functioning as medical homes by 2015.
+The PCMHI represents one step towards meeting the EOHHS goal of having all Massachusetts primary care practices functioning as medical homes by 2015.
 Massachusetts’s work with the Safety Net Medical Home Initiative, which launched in 2009 with the goal of helping 14 community health centers become medical homes, represents another step towards the EOHHS vision.